HWID Spoofing Guides

 Hardware Coverage

 Strinova's anti-cheat silently reads dozens of hardware identifiers from your PC while it's running — long before you reach a match.
-Learn how Strinova's anti-cheat works and why it's difficult to bypass without a spoofer.
+Learn how ACE works in Strinova and why it's difficult to bypass without a spoofer.
 Below is a sample of the identifiers being tracked.

 | Hardware Identifier | Strinova Tracks | TraceX Rewrites |